How to Prevent Blood Clots When Traveling

 Blood clots, also called deep vein thrombosis (DVT), can form when the flow of the blood in your body is either stopped or slowed to a near-stop.
 Either these clots can dissolve on their own, or they can turn into something far worse.

 If the clots are unable to dissolve on their own, they can make their way to your brain, heart, or lungs, causing severe damage to your organs, or possibly even death.
-This is called pulmonary embolism, and, according to the CDC, somewhere between 60,000 and 100,000 Americans die of PE every year.
+When a clot goes to your lungs it is called pulmonary embolism, and, according to the CDC, somewhere between 60,000 and 100,000 Americans die of PE every year.

 Who is susceptible to blood clots?